 In RunCloud, Nginx web server can be configured from Nginx configuration files that are located in the

-/etc/nginx-rc/ directory, with The primary configuration file is
+/etc/nginx-rc/ directory, with the primary configuration file found in

 Each web application in RunCloud has their own Nginx configs that are located in the

-This stack is great for average users that use
+This stack is ideal for average users who use

-Custom Nginx config is needed if you are going to rewrite or extend Nginx by including your own config.
+This stack requires you to use custom Nginx config if you want to rewrite or extend Nginx by including your own config.

-With this new “Nginx config” feature, you can do it directly from the RunCloud dashboard easily.
-Please login to your RunCloud Dashboard, choose your server, go to Web Applications menu and click one of your web applications, and you will see the “Nginx Config” menu.
+With the new “Nginx config” feature, you can do this directly from the RunCloud dashboard easily.
+Please log in to your RunCloud Dashboard, choose your server, go to Web Applications menu and click one of your web applications – you will then see the “Nginx Config” menu.

-Click the “Create Config” button to start creating your custom Nginx config for current web application.
+Click the “Add a New Config” button to start creating your custom Nginx config for the current web application.